-I swear to you – Granny Schmidt makes the best chili in the world!
-She finally sent me the recipe and was surprised when I told her that I wanted to share with the world!
+I swear to you – Granny Schmidt makes the best chilli in the world!
+She finally sent me the recipe and was surprised when I told her that I wanted to share with the world,

 Well – here it is – enjoy and “Thanks Granny”!

 - 2 teaspoons of cooking oil

 - 1-1/2 lb. of mild Italian sausage (casing removed)

 - 2 stalks of celery – chopped fine